Your skin is often the first feature that others notice, so it’s important to protect it from its worst enemy: The sun.

 Procedures such as laser hair removal that’s permanent and painless tattoo removal can also cause skin sensitivity.
 It’s recommended to avoid sun exposure for a minimum of six weeks prior and two weeks after each session to prevent irritation and hyperpigmentation.

 At Body Details True Laser Hair and Tattoo Removal, our licensed medical technicians know how to tell when skin has been exposed to the sun and shouldn’t be treated.
 And with night and weekend hours, it has never been easier to make an appointment.
 We are conveniently located in the South Florida area and provide all of our clients with a free lifetime guarantee.
-Schedule a free consultation today by calling 866-708-8645 or submitting the form on this page.
+Schedule a free consultation for laser hair removal today by calling 866-708-8645 or submitting the form on this page.